Grand Canal Venice winter

 Lake Misurina in winter with snowy mountains

-If you do not sky, consider carefully is this is a good time to go: you will not be able to hike at this time so if you want to go sightseeing, then the summer is a better option.
+Need to know: If you do not sky, consider carefully if this is a good time for you to go: in January, you will not be able to hike on the Dolomites and high mountain passes may be closed.

 Rome

-January is the coldest month of the year in Rome and very much a winter one, however, it is not an unpleasant one to visit the Eternal City.
+January is the coldest month of the year in Rome and very much winter, which means you need to wrap up with sweaters, coats, scarves and boots.

-The city is busy and buzzing with Christmas cheer until the 6th of January and then enters a quiet, lovely time of low crowds and local atmosphere.
+In January, is busy and buzzing with Christmas cheer until the 6th of January, and then enters a quiet, lovely time of low crowds and local atmosphere.

 This is a wonderful time to see Rome for the real city as it is!